AdlerSalbei/TvT_HoldingPoint.Altis/README.md

-# HoldingPoint
+# Holding Point

-HoldingPoint is a dynamic seize/defend mission for all maps.
+Holding Point is a dynamic seize/defend mission for all maps.
 OPFOR chooses a point that they will have to defend for X minutes (*Capture Time*), while BLUFOR tries to capture it.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->